mit-rss/visual_servoing_tesse/README.md

 - Module 4: Line Detection via Hough Transforms

 Here's how they fit together:
-In Module 1, you will use color segmentation to find objects in images and get familiar with some opencv funtions to identify a cone in images.
+In Module 1, you will learn a basic color detection algorithm to find objects in images and get familiar with some opencv funtions to identify a cone in images.

 In Module 2 you will learn how to transform a pixel coordinate to the frame of reference of the robot in the world!